Great Teaching, Great Learning, Great Fun!

 Phonics and Spelling

-Children start daily systematic synthetic Phonics sessions, based on the Letters and Sounds document, from the beginning of the Reception year.
+Children start daily systematic synthetic Phonics sessions, based on the Letters and Sounds document, from the beginning of Pre-School.
 All children are streamed based on their ability and recognition of both letters and sounds.
-The children will be taught in their groups by various highly skilled adults throughout the year, ensuring that all children make good progress in their phonological awareness and use of Phonics.
+The children are taught in their groups by various highly skilled adults throughout the year, ensuring that all children make good progress in their phonological awareness and use of Phonics.

 Children will continue to learn all six phases of Phonics throughout Key Stage 1 until they are ready to move onto Spelling sessions.
 Spelling is taught in a similar way to Phonics and continues to take place daily in Key Stage 2 or when children are ready to move onto this.

-There is a structured mathematics programme from Reception year which will be dynamic and flexible.
-Children will be assessed and grouped according to their ability so they will be able to work with others who are at the same stage in the curriculum.
+There is a structured mathematics programme from Pre-School, which is dynamic and flexible.
+Children are assessed and grouped according to their ability so they will be able to work with others who are at the same stage in the curriculum.

-Science is taught across the school from Reception onwards.
-At MAP2, Science is an important core element and forms the basis of the topics taught through the International Primary Curriculum (IPC).
+Science is taught across the school on a weekly basis.
+At Marine Academy Primary, Science is an important core element and forms the basis of the topics taught through the International Primary Curriculum (IPC) but is also taught discretely.

 Science and our Marine based curriculum give children the opportunities to satisfy their natural curiosity in the world around them.
 Working with Plymouth University and the National Marine Aquarium, we encourage children to find rational explanations of what they observe and stimulate their enthusiasm for finding out about the natural world.